rrooij/sd3save_editor/docs/character encoding.md

 | 009E [▼] | U+25BC BLACK DOWN-POINTING TRIANGLE [▼] |
 | 009F [♥] | U+2665 BLACK HEART SUIT [♥]<br/>U+2764 HEAVY BLACK HEART [❤] |

-(1) ll does not have a respective unicode codepoint
+(1) ll does not have a respective Unicode codepoint

 ## Appendix A: Comparison of All Characters by Language